ML 3-inch mortar

 The Ordnance ML 3-inch mortar was the United Kingdom's standard mortar used by the British Army from the early 1930s to the late 1960s, superseding the Stokes mortar.
 Initially handicapped by its short range compared to similar Second World War mortars, improvements of the propellant charges enabled it to be used with great satisfaction by various armies of the British Empire and of the Commonwealth.

 Design

 The ML 3-inch mortar is a conventional Stokes-type mortar that is muzzle-loaded and drop-fired.
 It also reuses many of the Brandt mortar features.

 History

-Based on their experience in the First World War, the British infantry sought some sort of artillery for close support.
+Based on their experience in World War I, the British infantry sought some sort of artillery for close support.
 The initial plan was for special batteries of artillery, but the cost was prohibitive and the mortar was accepted instead.